libp2p/specs/6-interfaces.md

 6 Interfaces
 ============

-`libp2p` is a collection of several protocols working together to offer a common solid interface with talking with any other network addressable process.
-This is made possible by shimming current exist protocols and implementations through a set of explicit interfaces, from Peer Routing, Discovery, Stream Muxing, Transports, Connections and so on.
+`libp2p` is a collection of several protocols working together to offer a common solid interface that can talk with any other network addressable process.
+This is made possible by shimming currently existing protocols and implementations into a set of explicit interfaces: Peer Routing, Discovery, Stream Muxing, Transports, Connections and so on.

 ## 6.1 libp2p

-`libp2p`, the top module that interfaces all the other modules that make a `libp2p` instance, must offer an interface for dialing to a peer and plugging in all of the modules (e.g. which transports) we want to support.
-We present `libp2p` interface and UX on [section 6.6](#66-libp2p-interface-and-ux), after presenting every other module interface.
+`libp2p`, the top module that provides an interface to all the other modules that make a `libp2p` instance, must offer an interface for dialing to a peer and plugging in all of the modules (e.g. which transports) we want to support.
+We present the `libp2p` interface and UX in [section 6.6](#66-libp2p-interface-and-ux), after presenting every other module interface.

 ## 6.2 Peer Routing

 ![](https://raw.githubusercontent.com/diasdavid/interface-peer-routing/master/img/badge.png)

-A Peer Routing service offers a way for a `libp2p` Node to find the PeerInfo of another Node, so that it can dial to that node.
-In its most pure form, a Peer Routing module should have an interface that given a 'key', a set of PeerInfos are returned.
+A Peer Routing module offers a way for a `libp2p` `Node` to find the `PeerInfo` of another `Node`, so that it can dial that node.
+In its most pure form, a Peer Routing module should have an interface that takes a 'key', and returns a set of `PeerInfo`s.
 See https://github.com/diasdavid/interface-peer-routing for the interface and tests.

 ## 6.3 Swarm